Hulu For 99 Cents a Month For 1 Year! 2 Days Left! - The TV Answer Man!

 The promotion is good for the ads-included version of Hulu, which normally costs $7.99 a month.
 Note that if you don’t cancel prior to the end of the year, you will be charged the regular rate in month 13.
 The discount is available to new and eligible returning subscribers who have not been Hulu subscribers in the past one month.
 Disney+ Basic (With Ads) and Disney Bundle subscribers are not eligible.

-Roku tomorrow (November 21) will offer Black Friday discounts on 17 different streaming services, including Starz for 99 cents for one month and Paramount+ for $1.99 a month for three months.
-(It’s unclear if the Paramount offer will be good for both plans, but based on today’s Paramount+ promotion, it would appear to be the Essential package.)
+Roku is offering Black Friday discounts on 17 different streaming services, including Starz for 99 cents for one month and Paramount+ for $1.99 a month for three months.

 Have a question about new TV technologies?
 Send it to The TV Answer Man at swann@tvanswerman.com Please include your first name and hometown in your message.